autodesk-platform-services/aps-power-automate-tools/docs/README.md

 In order to develop or use custom connectors described in this tutorial, you must have the following:

-- Access to [Microsoft Power Automate](https://make.powerautomate.com), with sufficient privileges to create at least one custom connector
+- Access to [Microsoft Power Automate](https://make.powerautomate.com) with the **Premium license** so that you can create and run custom connectors
 - Access to [Autodesk Construction Cloud](https://construction.autodesk.com/), with sufficient privileges to create issues
 - [APS application](https://get-started.aps.autodesk.com/#create-an-account) with [provisioned access to Autodesk Construction Cloud](https://get-started.aps.autodesk.com/#provision-access-in-other-products)